-- 1. As assigned, provide legal assistance to County elected officials and department heads and their employees in various County-related matters in the form of direct legal advice, as well as, representation as needed at meetings, budget and administrative hearings, labor negotiations, land use matters and in court and may act as legal advisor to County advisory boards and committees.
-May advise County boards and committees on public meeting laws and parliamentary procedure. - 2.
-As directed, consult with County officials and department heads and their employees on a formal or informal basis in group meetings or in private, to answer questions and advise them on legal matters affecting their operation to include budget, employment and contract issues.
-May formulate plans of action to eliminate or mitigate legal consequences to the County for actions of its officers and employees. - Review or prepare contracts and agreements; generate drafts of court pleadings, ordinances, resolutions and board orders; interpret State laws and administrative rules, County ordinances and Federal laws and regulations; prepare special reports and legal memoranda upon request. - 4.
-As assigned, represent the County and its employees in the course of their employment in Federal and State Court or agency civil litigation proceedings, both when the County or its employee(s) is a defendant, as well as, when the County is a plaintiff; prepare and present cases as required.
+- 1. Provide legal assistance to County elected officials and department heads and their employees in all County-related matters in the form of direct legal advice, as well as, representation as needed, at meetings, budget and administrative hearings, labor negotiations, land use matters, and in court; act as legal advisor to County advisory boards and committees.
+Advise county boards and committees on public meeting laws and parliamentary procedure. - Consult with County officials and department heads and their employees on a formal or informal basis in group meetings or in private, to answer questions and advise them on legal matters affecting their operation to include budget, employment and contract issues.
+Formulate plans of action to eliminate or mitigate legal consequences to the County for actions of its officers and employees. - 3.
+Review or prepare contracts and agreements; generate and approve drafts of court pleadings, ordinances, resolutions and board orders; interpret State laws and administrative rules, County ordinances and Federal laws and regulations; prepare special reports and legal memoranda upon request. - 4.
+Represent the County and its employees in the course of their employment in Federal and State Court or agency civil litigation proceedings, both when the County or its employee(s) is a defendant, as well as, when the County is a plaintiff; prepare and present cases as required.
 Make recommendations regarding the use of outside legal counsel and, if retained, act as liaison for the County.
-May review and monitor all claims against the County and consult, as needed, with the County's insurance providers.
+Review and monitor all claims against the County and consult, as needed, with the County's insurance providers.